 If you believe that the rating does not match your intended audience, you can review the content in your experience to see if there are adjustments you can make so that your experience is appropriate for your target audience.
 To learn how you can dynamically adjust the content of your experience for different audiences, see the PolicyService API reference.

 The following sections provide guidance on answering the questions within each category of the questionnaire.
-Every guideline only applies to content that you create for your experience, not user-generated content that users bring with them, such as avatar clothing or accessories.
+Every guideline only applies to content that you create for your experience, not user-generated content that users bring with them, such as avatar clothing and accessories.

 Violence is the intentional use of physical or psychological force against users or non-playable characters (NPCs).
 If your experience includes violence, including within any asset type, you must disclose it within the Experience Questionnaire based on the violence's level of intensity and how often a user might encounter it.